GTkernel/kubernetes-cluster-deployment/README.md

 </details>

-## The installation of Service Mesh
+## The installation of service mesh

 Currently, `./service-mesh` only provide **Linkerd** as the only setup material.